Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Dynamic-Resolution.md

 HDRP supports values from 5% to 100% and clamps anything above 100%.
 It is best practice to keep the screen percentage above 50%.

-The example below demonstrates how to call this function.
-During development, call this function depending on the performance of your application.
+The simple example below demonstrates how to call `DynamicResolutionHandler`.
+If you use this function in development, call it based on the performance of your application.

 ```c#
 using System.Collections;
 using System.Collections.Generic;
 using UnityEngine;